top of page

 What

 The stress system determines the win condition of the player.
-Each cat type prefers a different value on the meter to fall asleep.
-There are 2 meters:
+Cats prefer different values on the meter to fall asleep.

 Why